rust-lang/blog.rust-lang.org/content/crates-io-development-update-2026-07/index.md

 ## Miscellaneous

-These were some of the more visible changes to crates.io over the past six months, but a lot has happened "under the hood" as well.
+These were some of the more visible changes to crates.io over the past six months, but a lot has happened "under the hood" as well:

 - **Search performance**: Relevance-sorted search queries previously ranked every crate matching the query, which could take 1-2 seconds for short or common search terms.
 Ranking is now bounded to the 1,000 matching crates with the most recent downloads.